BgeeDB/bgee_web/docs/Layout.md

 ## Components

-You will find all the components about the layout in the following directory:
+You will find all the components about the layout in the following file:

 ```
-/src/components/Layout
+/src/root.tsx
 ```

 ## Organization